ramvasudevan/iros2017_pedestrian_forecasting/README.md

 ** _The non-linear output must be convolved with the gaussian distribution described here in order to be correct. _ ** This is why the different points are split into two outputs.
 The linear points are treated as dirac deltas, so the probability of a pedestrian being in a set A is just the sum of the dirac deltas in that set.

 The non-linear weights are treated as dirac deltas convolved with gaussians of standard deviation `scene.kappa * (n / n_steps) * t_final`, where n corresponds to the number of frames that have come from the generator.
-The `convolve_and_score` method from `helper_routines` takes a set of points, weights, the standard deviation, and a set of bounding boxes to integrate over, and returns the convolved integral over that box.
+The `convolve_and_score` method from `helper_routines` takes a set of points, weights, the standard deviation, and a set of bounding boxes to integrate over, and returns the convolved integral over those boxes.
 If you know the form, you can likely extend and improve what we've put together.